Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Results and comments

-\section{Results and Comments}
+\section{Results and comments}

-In this section we will present the main results to be proved along the paper.
-Some of the proofs are not difficult and can be proved along the section.
+In this section, we will present the main results of this paper.
+Some of the proofs are not difficult and can be given after the statements.
 More technically demanding facts will be deferred to later sections.